Creating and Running Symfony Projects

 src/Controller/DefaultController.php

-to add sample routes and methods demonstrating how to use Doctrine to write and read data.
+to add example routes and methods showing how to use Doctrine for reading/writing data.
 You’ll need to injectEntityManagerInterface

 DefaultController